tytydraco/yessleep/out/Ive_been_struggling_to_stay_awake_over_the_last_few_weeks_I_visited_a_therapist_Apparently_Ive_been_going_to_a_class_I_dont_remember_taking.md

 She seemed shaken, and I noticed her reaching for her phone, and then second-guessing herself, pretending to smile.

-Was she scared of me?
+*Was she scared of me?*

 “Very well.”
 She said in a low hum, and I leaned back and closed my eyes, willing myself to fall deeper.

 It was after reality came crashing down on me that I started to see everything for what it truly was.
 I was inside a facility, a labyrinth of bleached white corridors and doors that wouldn’t open no matter what I did.
 This time, I was standing in a bathroom stall.
 I wore bloodstained shorts and a t-shirt from my latest check-up.
-In front of me was Rowan, with a freshly shaved head, all of those pretty curls cruelly sheared away.
+In front of me was Rowan, with a freshly shaved head, all of his curls cruelly sheared away.

 I poked at the bandage wrapped around his skull, and he shooed my hand away with a scowl.
 “I’m okay,” he said, even when I could feel him trembling against me, see old red crusted under his nose.
 I could see where he had fought violently, ugly red streaks binding his flesh.
 “There’s a guard on duty tonight,” he said.
 “He rings his wife every night and leaves his post for exactly twelve minutes.”
 His breath shuddered.
 “I should know, I counted.”

-Rowan heaved out a breath.
+Rowan heaved out a sigh.
 “So, we’re getting out tonight.”
 He grasped hold of my hands, squeezing them harshly enough for me to find his gaze.
 “Before they…. you know," Rowan prodded at his shaved head.
 "I won't let her do this to me.
 She's a psychotic bitch who--"

 His voice collapsed into white noise when the memory overlapped with another, this one much darker.
 I didn’t know how much time had passed.
-Enough for Rowan’s hair to grow back to its usual mop of mousy brown curls.
+Enough for Rowan’s hair to grow back to its usual mop of mousy brown hair.

 I was standing in a line, with him next to me.
-This time the light was a sickly golden spurt from a bulb above us.
+This time the light was a mellow golden spurt from a bulb above us.

 We were standing in the concrete tunnel, and I remember the splintered rock spiking into my back.
 A gunshot startled me, but I didn’t move, pressing my lips together.

-Then another—and another.
+Then another—and **another**.

 I sensed the shadows next to me dropping to the ground in rapidly stemming red until there were five of us left.
 Dr. Oak’s face was a monster caught in the light, pinched eyes and a scowl twisted on her lips.
 She took a step towards me, shoving the barrel of her handheld into the flesh of my forehead before moving to Rowan, and sliding the gun down his cheek.
 “You should think yourselves as lucky,” she said, her voice booming.
 “I don’t accept defects."